Nakroma/Orcus/README.md

 	//2: Members	// Members of the squad NOTICE_SQUAD_NEW_JOIN	// Signals that a new user joined the squad
-	0: User JSON	// JSON array containing user data ERROR_SQUAD_JOIN	// Notifies the user that the join failed
+	0: User JSON	// JSON array containing user data NOTICE_SQUAD_START_ROLE_SELECTION	// Signals that the role selection starts
+	0: Matchmaking parameters	// Parameters for the matchmaking (Mode, Size, Entry) ERROR_SQUAD_JOIN	// Notifies the user that the join failed
 	0: Error	// Error message